ProjectPythia/pythia-foundations/preamble/how-to-use.md

 need to activate _pythia-book-dev_ if it is not currently active, for example if you open up a new terminal window, or deactivate _pythia-book-dev_ explicitly with the `conda` command.
-Again, more information on Conda can be found [here](https://foundations.projectpythia.org/foundations/conda).
+Again, more information on conda can be found [here](https://foundations.projectpythia.org/foundations/conda).

 Now that your _pythia-book-dev_ environment is activated,